Skip to main content

 “For patients with liver tumors, I think this could be a good option and certainly is a way that we can attempt to minimize side effects from treatment while continuing to give a very high dose.
 It’s always a good idea for patients to see if they’re a candidate for this treatment, particularly if they have a tumor that can be treated with a short course of radiation and may be near another organ,” said Lukez.

-The results of the study, “CT-Guided Online Adaptive Stereotactic Body Radiation Therapy for Liver Tumors,” were presented during an oral presentation at the ASTRO meeting.
+The results of the study, which is entitled “CT-Guided Online Adaptive Stereotactic Body Radiation Therapy for Liver Tumors,” were presented during an oral presentation at the ASTRO meeting.

 Fox Chase Cancer Center (Fox Chase), which includes the Institute for Cancer Research and the American Oncologic Hospital and is a part of Temple Health, is one of the leading comprehensive cancer centers in the United States.
 Founded in 1904 in Philadelphia as one of the nation’s first cancer hospitals, Fox Chase was also among the first institutions to be designated a National Cancer Institute Comprehensive Cancer Center in 1974.
 Fox Chase is also one of just 10 members of the Alliance of Dedicated Cancer Centers.
 Fox Chase researchers have won the highest awards in their fields, including two Nobel Prizes.
 Fox Chase physicians are also routinely recognized in national rankings, and the Center’s nursing program has received the Magnet recognition for excellence six consecutive times.
 Today, Fox Chase conducts a broad array of nationally competitive basic, translational, and clinical research, with special programs in cancer prevention, detection, survivorship, and community outreach.
 It is the policy of Fox Chase Cancer Center that there shall be no exclusion from, or participation in, and no one denied the benefits of, the delivery of quality medical care on the basis of race, ethnicity, religion, sexual orientation, gender, gender identity/expression, disability, age, ancestry, color, national origin, physical ability, level of education, or source of payment.